mylover106/CameraCalibration-OpenCV-Implementation/README.md

 ```

 ## Run
-to run an demo, you can use command line as follow,
+to run the demo, you can use command line as follow,

 ```
 python calibrate_interactive.py